matthiasware/pynemo/README.md

-# pynemo
+# Python Network Monitoring

-Python Network Monitoring
+This is a prototype for a network monitoring system in Ethernet enabled environments.